From Silos to Systems — Monitored.Reported.

 Data Returns to Sources

-Carbon market signals back to emitters, agriculture emissions feeding the National Inventory, circular economy data enriching CESI — the feedback loop that makes the system self-improving.
+Carbon market signals back to emitters, sector emissions feeding the National Inventory, circular economy data enriching CESI — the feedback loop that makes the system self-improving.

 14 nodes, 24 connections — Canada's climate data ecosystem